Category: Events

 Tickets ÂĢ5, including refreshments.

-Book a ticket at www.southwoldartscentre.co.uk or visit the box office – tel : 01502 722572;
+Book a ticket at www.southwoldartscentre.co.uk or visit the box office – tel: 01502 722572;

 Southwold Arts Centre, Cumberland Road, Southwold IP18 6JP.

-Activity Afternoons @ Southwold Library
+Activity Afternoons

-Weekdays from 2.15pm
+Weekdays from 2.15pm @ Southwold Library

 Crochet every Wednesday; Scrabble second Thursday; Poetry first Friday; Mah-Jong second and fourth Friday; Ongoing jigsaw all other afternoons.
 Free hot drinks.
 Sponsored by East of England Co-op in association with East Suffolk Council.

-Realise Futures Walk-in Advice And Guidance @ Southwold Library
+Realise Futures Walk-in Advice and Guidance

-Every Thursday, 10am–12noon
+Every Thursday, 10am–12noon @ Southwold Library

-Do you have a learning disability/autism?
-Do you need some support, advice, or information?
-Come along to one of our Walk-in Advice and Guidance sessions.
+Come along to one of our walk-in advice and guidance sessions.
 There is no need to book an appointment.
-Our Advisors will talk to you about the support you need.
-We can provide advice, guidance, and information on housing, employment, benefits, training, money, travel, safety, health, bills/letters and social.
+Our advisors will talk to you about the support you need.
+We can provide advice, guidance and information on housing, employment, benefits, training, money, travel, safety, health, bills/letters and social.

 Please contact: Anita Fiddy, Service Locality Co-ordinator (East) – tel: 07598 582955; e-mail: anita.fiddy@realisefutures.org.